slamora/brackets-wiki/Extension-package-format.md

 * `name` and `version` are required as in Node
 * Brackets adds an optional `title` that is the pretty display form of `name`
-* `description` is required, but will optionally be pulled from a README.txt or README.md file at the top of the package
+* `description` is required, but will optionally be pulled from a README.txt or README.md file at the top of the package (note that pulling from README files is not currently implemented).
+* `homepage` can be a URL that will provide the user with more information (and a "More Info" link is provided in the Extension Manager for this purpose)
 * the `keywords` field will help users find the extensions they need (see below)
 * `files` works the same as it does for npm, including the optional use of an `.npmignore` file
 * Brackets does not support any of npm's dependencies-related features on installation.
 When we implement extension dependencies, those will likely be expressed as [peerDependencies](http://blog.nodejs.org/2013/02/07/peer-dependencies/)